uni-medical/SAM-Med3D/readme.md

 </div>

 ## 🔥🌻📰 News 📰🌻🔥
-- **[New Checkpoints Release]** Finetuned SAM-Med3D for organ/brain segmentation will be released soon!
+- **[New Checkpoints Release]** Finetuned SAM-Med3D for organ/brain segmentation is released now!
+Hope you enjoy the enhanced performance for specific tasks 😉.
 - **[Recommendation]** If you are interested in computer vision, we recommend checking out [OpenGVLab](https://github.com/OpenGVLab) for more exciting projects like [SAM-Med2D](https://github.com/OpenGVLab/SAM-Med2D/tree/main)!